 - S Corporation (must contribute from income, not distributions)

-- Limited Partnership (some Solo K plans support this but Rocket Dollar does not support a multi-owner Solo K structure at this time.
+- Limited Partnership (some Solo K plans to support this but Rocket Dollar does not support a multi-owner Solo K structure at this time.
 The partnership must only be a spousal married pair.)

 If you have income in some places such as rental income, that is passive income, you might need to work with your CPA, business, or personal pay structure to move some of your compensation to Earned income.
 Below is an example K1, where box 1 is where earned income typically goes.
 The three types of income are earned income (qualifies) passive income, and portfolio income (these last two do no qualify)